sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * **(static) interface variables - child classes directly inherit interface variables so are available to call without a reference to the interface**
-* **static interface methods - child classes do not inherit interface methods so they can only be called with a reference to the name of the interface**
+* **static interface methods - child classes do not inherit static interface methods so they can only be called with a reference to the name of the interface**
 * what happens if a class inherits two interface variables with the same name?
 ```java
 interface interface1 {